sparkflows/sparkflows-docs/docs/user-guide/connectors/snowflake.rst

 Snowflake
 ==========

-Fire Insights has ReadSnowflake and WriteSnowflake processors for reading data from and writing data to Snowflake.
+Sparkflows has ReadSnowflake and WriteSnowflake processors for reading data from and writing data to Snowflake.

 Creating Snowflake Connection
 ------------------